erizov/Professor/semester_6/lecture_36_inference_optimization/batch_inference/README.md

 ## Introduction

-Batch Inference is batch inference is a fundamental algorithm.
+Batch Inference is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Batch Inference is essential for building performant and scalable applications.